lihbr/lihbr-diapositiv/221102-nuxt-3-modules/slides.md

 <v-clicks>

 - <twemoji-thinking-face /> What they're about?
-- <twemoji-technologist /> How you can make some?
+- <twemoji-technologist /> How you can make some and why?
 - <twemoji-handshake /> How to get involved in open-source with Nuxt Modules?

 </v-clicks>